 In May 2011, the IASB issued IFRS 13 "Fair Value Measurement".
-IFRS 13 (not yet endorsed) defines fair value, sets out in a single IFRS a framework for measuring fair value and requires disclosures about fair value measurements.
+IFRS 13 was endorsed in December 2012 and defines fair value, sets out in a single IFRS a framework for measuring fair value and requires disclosures about fair value measurements.
 IFRS 13 does not determine when an asset, a liability or an entity's own equity instrument is measured at fair value.
 Rather, the measurement and disclosure requirements of IFRS 13 apply when another IFRS requires or permits the item to be measured at fair value (with limited exceptions).

 With the issuance of IFRS 13 the requirements for measuring fair value and for disclosing information about fair values are comprehensively summarised in a single standard instead of having it spread over several standards not articulating a clear measurement or disclosure objective.
 IFRS 13 seeks to reduce complexity and improve consistency in the application of fair value measurement principles by having a single set of requirements for all fair value measurements; to communicate the measurement objective more clearly by clarifying the definition of fair value; and to improve transparency by enhancing disclosures about fair value measurements.
-The new standard defines fair value as an exit price, i.e. as the price that would be received to sell an asset or paid to transfer a liability in an orderly transactions between market participants at measurement date.
+The new standard defines fair value as an exit price, i.e. as the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at measurement date.
 It further introduces a three level fair value hierarchy regarding the inputs used for fair value determination.
-IFRS 13 is to be applied prospectively and is mandatory from 1 January 2013, early application is allowed.
+IFRS 13 is to be applied prospectively and is mandatory from 1 January 2013 onwards.

-In June 2011, the IASB also issued amendments to IAS 1 "Presentation of Financial Statements" (not yet endorsed).
+In June 2011, the IASB also issued amendments to IAS 1 "Presentation of Financial Statements".
 The amendments will improve and align the presentation of other comprehensive income ("OCI") by requiring to group together items within OCI that might be reclassified to the income statement.
 The amended standard becomes effective for financial periods beginning on or after 1 July 2012.
+The amendments were endorsed in June 2012.

 In December 2011, the IASB issued amendments to IAS 32 "Financial Instruments: Presentation" clarifying the IASB's requirements for offsetting financial instruments.
 As part of the same offsetting project the IASB also issued respective amendments to IFRS 7 "Financial Instruments: Disclosures".
-Both amendments are not yet endorsed and will have to be applied retrospectively for annual periods beginning on 1 January 2014 respectively on 1 January 2013.
+Both amendments were endorsed in December 2012 and will have to be applied retrospectively for annual periods beginning on 1 January 2014 respectively on 1 January 2013.